MannyFrias/Build-with-Code-Group-Project/README.md

 ## Trivia

-“We’re building a trivia that lets a user answer questions so they can test their CS knowledge.”
+“A trivia prompt-based website that lets users answer questions so they can test their CS knowledge.”

 ## Members: --------------------------------------------

-1. Sarah
+1. Sofia
-2. Sofia
+2. Denalo
-3. Denalo
+3. Manny
-4. Manny
+4. Sarah

 ## Dependencies ------------------------------------------